 - promoting independence and wellbeing – for example, helping your child to do their school work independently and use their equipment positively

-- monitoring progress and achievement.
+- monitoring progress, achievements and setting goals

-Support your child's pre-school or school may receive
+Support your child's education setting may receive

 If your child is at an independent school the school will need to pay for any support we give them.
 For additional resources and advice visit the STLS Sensory Service website.